 A handy Top Tips guide from the lovely Pod Volunteer team!

 TOP TIPS ON WHAT TO PACK?

-Gemma: A little edible luxury from home for the times you feel a little homesick (although remember doesn’t do very well in the heat!)
-An international travel adapter is really useful in your hand luggage so that you can easily charge your phone/kindle if you are at a stop over airport for many hours.
+Gemma: A little edible luxury from home for the times you feel a little homesick (although remember chocolate doesn’t do very well in the heat!).
+An international travel adapter is really useful in your hand luggage so that you can easily charge your phone/kindle if you are at an airport stop over for many hours.

 TOP TIPS FOR KEEPING SAFE ABROAD?

 Bee: Getting orientated and working your routes out in the daylight means you know where you are if you find yourself out after dark.
 If you know you’ll be using taxis to get about, or want to check the best bus lines to use ask at your accommodation for local and trusted numbers before you head out for the day.

 Lucy: When you are travelling, take a money belt and wear it under your top.
 I use this to store my passport, a couple of cards and some cash, so that if my bag was stolen I don’t lose the most vital items!

 Gemma: Do not keep all your cash and cards in one place!